Pineapple Express (film): Cancelled sequel

 Due to the film's financial success and cult following, Rogen, Goldberg, and Apatow were interested in producing a second film.
 The project never came to fruition, with Rogen saying "I think we probably wanted too much money" (Apatow had placed the necessary cost of a sequel at $50 million, with Sony capping it at $45 million).
 In order to promote Rogen's 2013 film This Is the End, which also starred Franco, Robinson, and McBride, Sony released a fake trailer for Pineapple Express 2 as an April Fool's Day prank.
 According to Rogen and Goldberg, the homemade Pineapple Express 2 film in This Is the End depicts what they envision for the actual sequel.

-After the 2014 Sony hack, emails were leaked confirming the budget disagreement.
-Rogen also confirmed this in a 2020 interview.